metal-stack/mini-lab/README.md

 There's few versions of mini-lab environment that you can run.
 We call them flavors.
 There's 2 flavors at the moment:

 - `default` -- runs 2 machines.
 - `cluster-api` -- runs 3 machines.
-Usefull for testing Control plane and worker node deployment with [Cluster API provider](https://github.com/metal-stack/cluster-api-provider-metalstack).
+Useful for testing Control plane and worker node deployment with [Cluster API provider](https://github.com/metal-stack/cluster-api-provider-metalstack).
 - `sonic` -- use SONiC as network operating system for the leaves

 In order to start specific flavor, you can define the flavor as follows: